opennem/nemweb/README.md

 'Enter directory (abs path) to store for sqlite db:'/home/dylan/Data
 ```

 This value will live in a configuration file in your root directory (`$HOME/.nemweb_config.ini`).

-If you install via `pip` you must manually enter the directory post-install (...couldn't figure out how to make post-install scripts to work with `pip`).
+**IMPORTANT** If you install via `pip` you must manually enter the sqlite directory in a file named `.nemweb_config.ini` in your home directly post-install (...couldn't figure out how to make post-install scripts to work with `pip`).

 ## Quick example